wp-plugins/mailmunch/readme.txt

 * MailChimp easily sends newsletters
 * MailChimp handles lists of all sizes
 * MailChimp can send automated drip campaigns (scheduled emails)
+* MailChimp has better list management
+* MailChimp has great error messaging
+* MailChimp has interest groups/segments

+Why people use Constant Contact

+* Constant Contact has free plans
+* Constant Contact automatically integrates with our plugin
+* Constant Contact easily sends newsletters
+* Constant Contact handles lists of all sizes
+* Constant Contact can send automated drip campaigns (scheduled emails)
+* Constant Contact has better list management
+* Constant Contact has great error messaging
+* Constant Contact has interest groups/segments
+* Constant Contact is a big company
+* Constant Contact is reliable

-Why people use Aweber
+Why people use AWeber

-* Aweber has a $1 first month
+* AWeber has a $1 first month
-* Aweber automatically integrates with our plugin
+* AWeber automatically integrates with our plugin
-* Aweber easily sends your newsletters
+* AWeber easily sends your newsletters
-* Aweber scales to handle large or small lists
+* AWeber scales to handle large or small lists
-* Aweber can also send automated drip campaigns
+* AWeber can also send automated drip campaigns

 == Screenshots ==